 To crank the adventure up a notch, why not jump, abseil, slide, climb and swim through the Mt Aspiring National Park?!
 Canyoning is one of the more extreme but ridiculously fun ways to experience the great outdoors.
 One of the top canyoning trips in New Zealand is right here in the Mt Aspiring National Park with trips departing from Wanaka.

 Location: Haast Pass, Mt Aspiring National Park.
-Pick-ups available in Wanaka.
+Pick-ups are available in Wanaka.
 Book your canyoning trip in Wanaka here.

 8. Fly a plane